ProgAbhi/tt-packages-project/README.md

 ## 🌍 Project Overview

 **Travel Explorer** helps users browse regions and their respective cities, and discover travel packages tailored to different travel styles.
-It's organized using React components, mock JSON data, and structured UI elements like accordions and cards for smooth navigation and display.
+It's organized using React components, mock JSON data, and structured UI elements like accordions and draggableScroll for smooth navigation and display.

 ## ✨ Features
 - 🗺 **Region & City Browsing** – Users can navigate from a region to its cities via accordions.
 - 🧳 **Package Categories** – View categorized travel packages (Tour, Family, Honeymoon, Holiday).
-- 💳 **Clickable Package Cards** – Interactive cards showing pricing, discounts, and details.
-- 🔗 **Detail Page Navigation** – Each package leads to a detailed view page.
 - 📱 **CSS** - Responsive design for desktop and mobile screens.

 ## 🚀 Project Structure